 Furthermore, several interviewees underline the difficulty of the system as potentially constraining.
 This could lead to inertia as the people find it easier to stick to their 'habitual behaviour', as argued by the expert of the NMU.
-The use of an application on your phone for WDS and sharing an EV are potential complex (technological) systems, which are hard to understand for an ordinary citizen, argued by the interviewees of the EBU (appendix III) and the province of Utrecht (appendix VII).
+The use of an application on your phone for WDS and sharing an EV are potential complex (technological) systems, which are hard to understand for an ordinary citizen, argued by the interviewees of the EBU and the province of Utrecht.
 In arguing this, the interviewee of the province of Utrecht states:

 "Because it is a technical hassle with all those terms and plugs.
-If you going to delve into it as naïve citizen, you quickly see no wood for the trees anymore." (appendix VII).
+If you going to delve into it as naïve citizen, you quickly see no wood for the trees anymore." (expert province of Utrecht, 2017).

-In making observations during the discussion (appendix I, p51) people were already quite well informed about the project and how it works.
-However, as the interviewee of the NMU (appendix IV) states:
+In making observations during the discussion people were already quite well informed about the project and how it works.
+However, as the interviewee of the NMU states:

 "now it is still something for the 'innovators' if you follow the innovation-curve".
+(Expert NMU, 2017)